mama-cailleach/python-portfolio/python-experiments/early-silly-sims/README.md

 - **Beginner-friendly code:**
   Simple, clear scripts that are easy to follow and modify if you're also learning.
 - **Random-based simulations:**
-  Most scripts are mini-games or little experiments that use randomness for results (e.g., dice rolls, sports simulations, chance games).
+  Most scripts are mini-games or little experiments that use randomness for results.
 - **Experimentation:**
   This folder is a sandbox for learning, trying out new ideas, and having fun with code.

+## Scripts in this folder

+- **98Final.py**
+  A bilingual (English/Portuguese) interactive simulation of the 1998 World Cup Final between Brazil and France.
+The user picks a team and the match is simulated with random scores for each half.

+- **kohli_vs_cummings.py**
+  A one-over cricket simulation featuring Virat Kohli (batsman) vs Pat Cummings (bowler).
+Each ball's outcome is randomized; the script tracks runs and wickets for a short, fun cricket over.

+- **poke-cricket.py**
+  A playful "Pokémon Cricket" game where two teams of Pokémon (“Poke Friends” vs “Poke Evolutions”) play a limited-overs cricket match.
+Includes random scoring, wickets, and basic scorecards for teams and players.

 ## Purpose